Project Management Dashboard in Power Apps

 • Project and milestone status

-Current phase, upcoming milestones, and delivery progress across active initiatives.
+Current phase, upcoming milestones, and overall progress.

 • Task execution and dependencies